Man securing an email in Mailock for Outlook in office

 Once you've classified your data, you can choose the appropriate security measures.
 Here's a guideline:

-By classifying your data, you can ensure that your most valuable information receives the strongest protection.
+By classifying your data, you can make sure your most valuable information receives the strongest protection.

 This helps prioritise your security efforts and avoid applying excessive security measures to less sensitive data.